pengdonglin137/FuncGraph/README.en.md

-# funcgraph_visualization
+# FuncGraph

 ![Funcgraph_retaddr Visualization Example](sample.png)

 ## Introduction

-funcgraph_visualization is a powerful ftrace visualization tool primarily designed for:
+FuncGraph is a powerful ftrace visualization tool developed with **AI assistance**, primarily designed for:

 1. **Visualizing funcgraph-retaddr output**: Converts the output of the Linux kernel's function_graph tracer into an interactive HTML format, significantly improving the efficiency of locating code lines directly through traces.
 2. **Fast faddr2line implementation**: Rewrote the faddr2line functionality in the Linux kernel using Python, achieving an order-of-magnitude improvement in processing performance.